ltenny/ltenny.github.io/privacy.md

 All information we collect is information provided knowingly by you.
 We will never leverage third-parties to either directly obtain or infer your personal information.

 The following are examples of information you may provide:
 * Feedback in applications.
 From time to time we may request feedback on our applications.
 We may ask for your opinions, suggestions, or ideas how we might improve our applications.
-Any feedback you provide shall be owned by Tenny Research, LLC and may be used at our sole discretion.
+Any feedback you provide shall be owned by Tenny Research LLC and may be used at our sole discretion.

 * Name.
 In some cases you may need to provide a name in order to help personalize you experience with our applications.